dwmkerr/terraform-consul-cluster/article/article.md

 ![Screenshot showing logs](/content/images/2017/01/img-19-cloudwatch-1.png)

 Being able to diagnose issues like this is vital when working with distributed systems which may be generating many log files.

+## Appendix 2: Modularisaton

+I got some a great PR from [arehmandev](https://github.com/arehmandev) which modularises the code.
+This makes it more reusable and cleans up the structure significantly.
+If you want to see the before/after, check the original PR at https://github.com/dwmkerr/terraform-consul-cluster/pull/4.

 ---